rodjjo/kvm-gpu-trainer/README.md

   You can add iommu=pt to prevent linux from touching devices that cant pass through.
   More information here [Edit kernel parameters](https://wiki.archlinux.org/index.php/Kernel_parameters)
 * You need to have two monitor or a monitor with 2 inputs (for the virtual machine and the host).
+* You need to isolate the GPUs you want to passthrough to prevent from the host OS using them.
+[How to](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Isolating_the_GPU)

 ## Installation